 At Artelia, we select only the best diamonds from around the globe.
-All of our stones are GIA certified and hand selected to ensure only the finest in quality make it into our designs.
+All our diamonds over .40ct are unless otherwise requested.
+All our diamonds are hand selected to ensure only the finest in quality and uniformaty make it into our designs.

 When grading the colour of a diamond, it is actually the lack of colour that determines the quality of the stone.
 A stone that is graded as the highest quality in colour (known as a D colour stone) is completely colourless, to best complement the many other features of the diamond.
 To determine the colour grading of a diamond, the GIA will compare the stone in question to master stones of established colour value in controlled viewing conditions to accurately identify the diamonds colour.